econ-ark/nbreproduce/README.md

 $ nbreproduce --docker jupyter/scipy-notebook:latest hello_world.ipynb
 ```

-- The project is in alpha developement mode, so things will break.
+- The project is in pre alpha developement mode, so things will break.
 Don't use this in production.
 The documentation website doesn't exist yet, use `nbreproduce -h` to get a quick desciption of various flags.
+Feel free to open up any issue for suggestions or submit a PR to fix bugs/implement new features.

 Credits
 -------